-We learned that elephants are highly intuitive.
-Our guide suspected that the elephants could smell the fear of elephants kept at a neighboring park where elephant rides were for sale.
-Once, he explained, when an elephant from that park escaped, the elephants at the Elephant Nature Park placed the escapee inside a protective circle, attempting to shield the elephant from the handlers who came to claim their property.
+Once, our guide explained, when one of the elephants nearby escaped from its captivity, the elephants at the Elephant Nature Park placed the escapee inside a protective circle, attempting to shield it from the handlers who came to claim their property.

 On our second trip around the park, as we got to know the names of the elephants, we noticed that the same pairs or clusters of elephants were still standing together.

-Our guide explained that elephants form very strong bonds to one another.
+Our guide explained that elephants form very strong bonds with one another.
 A fact that makes the separation of baby elephants from their mothers even harder to absorb.

 We met two elephants who were very close friends, and our guide explained that Lucky served as the constant emotional support for BuaLoy, an elephant who was sick from kidney failure, while BuaLoy served as the eyes for Lucky, who was blind.

-As the sun was setting on our last guided walk around the park, BuaLoy did what elephants don’t do until the end.
+As the sun was setting on our last guided walk around the park, BuaLoy did what elephants don’t do until the very end of their lives.
 She laid down.
 BuaLoy chose her final resting place and, even though the volunteers and trainers knew she was sick, it was an extremely hard moment for the park as everyone stopped to sit with her.